The Heterogeneous Earnings Impact of Job Loss Across Workers, Establishments, and Markets: Introduction

+The results clearly show that the underlying heterogeneity is layered and multidimensional.
+No single observable dimension captures the underlying dispersion.
+Some determinants operate at the worker level, others reflect firm-specific rents lost upon displacement, and still others arise from variation in market-level re-employment prospects.
+This complexity complicates simple narratives and makes policy targeting more demanding than is suggested by studies focusing on single factors.

+The complexity is illustrated by age and schooling, two important features. \textit{Older} workers have much more negative effects for \textit{every level of schooling} while \textit{less educated workers} have larger effects \textit{at every age}.
+The magnitudes of the differences amount to 10-20 percentage points in each dimension.
+But, strikingly, we also find substantial heterogeneity within \textit{combinations} of age and schooling.
+Within nearly all 80 cells defined by categories of age and schooling, in held-out data the GRF estimates accurately identify a quarter of observations who have earnings losses above 30 percent and a quarter of observations who have earnings loss below 15 percent.
+Much of this heterogeneity arises from establishment or market-level factors.

+Indeed, some recent studies attribute heterogeneous wage effects to the loss of firm-specific rents at high-wage establishments.\footnote{See \cite{Schmieder23, Bertheau23, Helm22, gulyas2025understanding}.
+Diverging interpretations are offered by \cite{Mas2020}, emphasizing match quality, and \cite{Braxton23}, highlighting technology and occupational switching.} We add two important nuances.
+First, we document substantial earnings-effect heterogeneity \textit{within} closure events.
+Ranking displaced workers by predicted CATEs within each establishment—using only information from other events—we find that average short-run earnings losses range from 40 percent in the most vulnerable within-establishment decile to 12 percent in the least vulnerable.
+This implies that shared firm-level wage premia alone cannot account for the dispersion in displacement losses.
+Note that these results are based on \textit{earnings} rather than wages.
+Earnings effects are directly policy relevant (at least as a tax base) but also less demanding to identify---wages can only be observed for re-employed workers which compromises the balance between displaced workers and matched controls.

-Market conditions at the industry and location-level appear to be important predictors both within age and schooling combinations, and across establishments.
-This is potentially useful for policy makers who may be willing to use place-based or industry-based policies, but unlikely to target specific establishments.
-As a further case for market-based policies, we show that market conditions matter the most for workers with worse-than-average predicted individual effects.
-Locations with large losses (net of industry and worker aspects) are primarily characterized by low population density.
-They also have high unemployment rates and a less diverse industry structure characterized by declining industries.
-Industries (3-digit) associated with large losses are all found in manufacturing.
-Many attributes associated with manufacturing (a high wage premium, low dynamism, negative employment trends) are also associated with larger displacement effects across different industries within (and outside of) manufacturing.
+Second, we show that a significant share of establishment-level heterogeneity can be predicted using industry and local market characteristics, suggesting that displacement costs reflect not only establishment-specific rents but also broader industry and regional conditions.
+This distinction is central for policy design, as policymakers may prefer place-based or industry-based interventions over policies tailored to individual establishments.\footnote{Locations with large losses (net of worker characteristics) are primarily low-density areas with high unemployment and less diversified industry structures.
+Industries with large losses are concentrated in manufacturing, although characteristics associated with manufacturing—such as high wage premia, low dynamism, and negative employment trends—also predict large effects outside manufacturing.}